omailson/indexed-page-scrapper/README.md

 ## Motivation

-The motivation behind this package was to find an easier way developers could grab information from websites that followed an indexed directory pattern.
+The motivation behind this package is to find an easier way developers can grab information from websites that follows an indexed directory pattern.

-*REMOVEME I decided to create this tool after I stumble upon the same problem for the second time: backup an old (and dying) social network whose contents were organized in the same manner (an index page with links to the contents I wanted to scrap and save).*
-*REMOVEME that followed the common pattern of information being provided in a indexed directory.*
-*REMOVEME that could save some developers*

 ## How it works